forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 ## Oracle Java 11 (Officially Tested)

 1. Navigate to the [download page](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)
-1. Click the **Download** button for **Java SE 11.x.y (LTS)**
-1. Accept the license agreement
+2. Navigate to **Java SE Development Kit 17.0.2 downloads**.
-1. Click the download link that applies to your OS
+3. Click the download link that applies to your OS
-1. For macOS download the dmg version.
-1. For Windows Download exe version.
-1. If prompted to log in, use your Oracle account.
+4. If prompted to log in, use your Oracle account.
-1. Once the file is downloaded open it and complete the installation steps.
+5. Once the file is downloaded open it and complete the installation steps.

 Inside Visual Studio Code, set `salesforcedx-vscode-apex.java.home` to one of the following values.